How To Prepare A Vacant Lot For Building A New Construction Home

 4. Start The Site Design

-You’ll most likely need to work with a professional team of architects, designers, and contractors.
+You’ll most likely need to work with a professional team of architects, designers, and contractors and/or home builders.
 This might seem a bit expensive, but it is important to get professional assistance.
 If you do end up hiring professionals, you will still need to be a part of the decision-making process.
 A lot of progress will be made when a team of professionals starts drawing up a lot plan.

 A few considerations may include: